azerimaker/BMS_3-5S/README.md

 ## Demo
-- After the modified firmware balancing and status report work fine [(see here)](https://twitter.com/OrkhanAmirAslan/status/1014643359699406849)
+- After modifying the TIDA-00449 firmware, which was designed for bq76930 (10S version) balancing and status report worked fine [(see here)](https://twitter.com/OrkhanAmirAslan/status/1014643359699406849)

 ## To Do in next Rev.
+- Add simple Python script to decode serial messages and print cell status
 - Fix issues with battery voltage switching and Pre-Discharge mosfets.
 - Remove soldermask for high current tracks.
 - More pads for balancing resistors for higher power dissipation.